2024-UI-SP/isvg2geojson/README.md

 This will make a reasonable sized output file with sufficient accurarcy to use in Leaflet image overlay maps.

-I also reccomend not minimizing the file using the 'minimal' option if you want to edit the GeoJSON file.
+I also reccomend not minimizing the file using the `minimal` option if you want to edit the GeoJSON file.

 # Orignal SVG 2 GeoJSON